njNafir/njNafir/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on python odoo,analytics,django
+- 🔭 I’m currently working on Python, AWS, Odoo, Analytics, Django
-- 🌱 I’m currently learning odoo,analytics
+- 🌱 I’m currently learning Odoo, Analytics
-- 👯 I’m looking to collaborate on analytics community
+- 👯 I’m looking to collaborate on Analytics community
-- 🤔 I’m looking for help with analytics
+- 🤔 I’m looking for help with Analytics
-- 💬 Ask me about how nj nafir can help you to go forther
+- 💬 Ask me about how NJ Nafir can help you to go forther
 - 📫 How to reach me: linkedin.com/in/njnafir